All posts tagged with redis

 engineering , Dev Manager

-The Heroku Connect team ran into problems with existing task scheduling libraries.
-Because of that, we wrote RedBeat, a Celery Beat scheduler that stores scheduled tasks and runtime metadata in Redis.
-We’ve also open sourced it so others can use it.
+The Heroku Connect team ran into problems with existing task-scheduling libraries.
+Because of that, we wrote RedBeat, a Celery scheduler that stores scheduled tasks and runtime metadata in Redis.
+We’ve also open-sourced it so others can use it.
 Here is the story of why and how we created RedBeat.

-Heroku Connect, makes heavy use of Celery to synchronize data between Salesforce and Heroku Postgres.
-Over time, our usage has grown, and we came to rely more and more heavily on the Beat scheduler to trigger frequent periodic tasks.
-For a while, everything was running smoothly, but as we grew cracks started to appear.
-Beat, the default Celery scheduler, began to behave...
+Heroku Connect makes heavy use of Celery to synchronize data between Salesforce and Heroku Postgres.
+Celery is an asynchronous task queue that lets us schedule and queue jobs for execution by a background worker process.
+Over time, our usage has grown, and we came to rely more and more heavily on the Beat scheduler to trigger frequent periodic tasks....

 Browse the blog archives or subscribe to the full-text feed.